Alternating Bias Assisted Annealing of Amorphous Oxide Tunnel Junctions: Results and Discussion

-We probe the effect of ABAA on the tunneling properties of the barrier by characterizing transmon qubits taken from the same wafer with and without ABAA.
-We measure a variety of properties associated with the junctions: whether $I_C$ follows the behavior expected by the Ambegaokar-Baratoff relationship, the impact of the barrier on qubit loss, and the presence of strongly coupled TLS's.
-We measured both tunable and fixed-frequency qubits~\cite{RigettiQubits}.
-For this test, we select 5 equivalent chips.
-Two chips containing 16 qubits each were treated with ABAA.
-Of these, 24 qubits had AB voltage pulses applied (3 qubits failed to a short circuit, 8 tunable qubits lost tunability), while 8 qubits on the same chip were not subjected to AB voltage pulsing, and one of these was not measurable.
-These devices were characterized contemporaneously with another reference set of one chip heated to 80$\degree$C for 1 hour to mimic ABAA processing (16 qubits, one of which was not measurable), and two chips were not post-processed with annealing (32 qubits, 2 were not measurable).
+We tested the effect of ABAA on the tunneling properties of the barrier by characterizing transmon qubits \change processed \stopchange with and without ABAA.
+We measured a variety of properties associated with junctions used in both tunable and fixed-frequency qubits~\cite{RigettiQubits}: whether $I_C$ follows the behavior expected by the Ambegaokar-Baratoff relationship, Fig~\ref{Fig:Fig_QubitFrequencies}; the presence of strongly coupled TLS's,\ref{Fig:Fig_Coherence}(a); and the impact of the barrier on qubit coherence, \ref{Fig:Fig_Coherence}(b).

-The Ambegaokar-Baratoff parameter set for this ensemble was first determined using the untreated devices.
-Then the measured frequencies of the treated qubits were calculated for various resistance-trimming amounts.
-For the non-tunable qubits, this is straightforward, while for the tunable qubits, it is necessary to find the maximum frequency, i.e. zero flux-bias, point.
-This process is illustrated in Fig~\ref{Fig:Fig_QubitFrequencies}(a), showing the spectrum of a tunable qubit.
-The spectrum not only allows one to find the maximum frequency, but it also probes for the existence of any strongly coupled TLS in this frequency range.
-In fact, for this qubit and all of the other tunable devices in the ABAA ensemble, for a total tunability range of $5.4$ GHz in 9 tunable qubits, we found no evidence of strongly coupled TLSs.
-Measurements on reference qubits that did not receive any additional processing, and those that were heated to $80\degree$C but not ABAA processed have $0.7$ TLS/GHz and $0.6$\,TLS/GHz, respectively.
-Furthermore, the low-frequency stability of one of the devices was monitored over many hours and there was no evidence of coupling to TLFs \cite{SchlorDecoherencePRL}.
+The Ambegaokar-Baratoff parameters for this ensemble \change were \stopchange first determined using the untreated devices.
+Then, the measured frequencies of the treated qubits were calculated for various resistance-trimming amounts.
+For the non-tunable qubits, this is straightforward, while for the tunable qubits, it is necessary to find the maximum frequency, i.e. zero flux-bias, point using the qubit spectroscopy, shown in Fig.~\ref{Fig:Fig_Coherence}(a).

+Figure ~\ref{Fig:Fig_QubitFrequencies}(a) shows the resistance change \change on several of the control qubits that were only \stopchange processed at 80$\degree$C and the 21 ABAA-processed qubits.
+The ABAA processed chips had typical junctions sizes, from $\sim$0.05 to $\sim$0.35 $\mu m^2$.
+The junctions are ordered by the amount that their resistance changed during the processing. \change Critical currents from 20 to 30 nA for the treated junctions were extracted along with the charging and Josephson energies of the qubits (see Supplementary Note 2 and Figure 2). \stopchange It can be seen in Figure~\ref{Fig:Fig_QubitFrequencies}(b) that the predicted and measured frequency tuning for ABAA-treated qubits match well, within 0.9$\pm$2.4\%, demonstrating that the trimmed resistances, as-measured after ABAA processing, can be used in the Ambegaokar-Baratoff formula.
+We find that this is consistent between junctions with ABAA applied vs. unprocessed with values of $(1.32\pm0.084)$~pH/$\Omega$ and $(1.27\pm0.109)$~pH/$\Omega$ respectively.